Full Mouth Reconstruction

 The timeline and number of visits will be discussed in detail, and of course full mouth reconstruction cost will be estimated based on the existing conditions of your mouth.
 Full Mouth Restoration is not cheap and is considered an elective procedure.
 This means that for insurance purposes, it most likely will not be covered.

 Dr. Mobasser can create a provisional new bite along with aesthetic dentistry results that will alleviate your symptoms and make you feel comfortable and more beautiful.
 He believes it is important for you to be comfortable with the new interim bite before receiving the final phase of Full-Mouth Reconstruction.
 If Dr. Mobasser’s assessment indicates that your symptoms of jaw pain, neck pain and/or headaches can be improved with corrective bite (occlusal) treatment, it is at this stage that he will decide if the intervention of an orthodontist or periodontist is necessary.
 In some cases the intervention of an Endodontist is necessary to have complete nerve analysis prior to starting full mouth reconstruction.

-Endodontist might be necessary when the patient undergoes full mouth reconstruction.
-It is also the patient’s option to undergo IV sedation or sleep dentistry during treatment.
+Endodontic therapy might be necessary when the patient undergoes full mouth reconstruction.
+There could be dead nerves or infected nerves in the mouth in which the patient is not aware of due the current bite of the patient.
+It is also the patient’s option to undergo IV sedation or sleep dentistry during reconstructive dental treatment.
 Once significant relief from symptoms and other desired results in the interim treatment are achieved, Dr. Mobasser recommends to complete the final restoration steps which will sustain the optimal form and function permanently.
-Dr. Mobasser will then ensure the longevity of the million dollar smile achieved through his full mouth dentistry via education and preventative dental care methods.
+Dr. Mobasser will then ensure the longevity of the million dollar smile achieved through his full mouth dentistry via education and preventative dental care methods, all under his supervision.